-In planning and performing our audit of the Fund financial statements, we considered the City's internal control over financial reporting (internal control) as it relates to the Fund, to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the Fund financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control related to the Fund.
+In planning and performing our audit of the Fund financial statements, we considered the City's internal control over financial reporting (internal control) as it relates to the Fund, as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the Fund financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control related to the Fund.
 Accordingly, we do not express an opinion on the effectiveness of the City's internal control related to the Fund.